giellalt/lang-sel/sel.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/symbols.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/symbols.lexc)</small>Proper noun inflection
-The Selkup nouns inflect in cases.
+The Selkup proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-This н/т and м/п variation has to be figured out

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/nouns.lexc)</small>Adjective inflection
-The Selkup adjectives compare.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/adjectives.lexc)</small>Verb inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/propernouns.lexc)</small>Verb inflection
 The Selkup verbs inflect in persons.